serial-query-rate, notify-rate and startup-notify-rate: how they impact zone transfers in different versions of BIND

 Although the limit is expressed as a per-second rate, it is the actions that are being limited, not the network packets needed to complete the action.
 So for example, in the case of a zone refresh, there may multiple queries sent as

-SOA refresh queries in a single queue (which sometimes caused problems for slaves that are also masters for other servers).
+SOA refresh queries in a single queue (which sometimes caused problems for secondaries that are also primaries for other servers).
 Several changes were made to mitigate the problems of fine-tuning BIND servers to optimize zone update propagation.

 Step 1: Separate queues for notifies and